Bio

 • “The War of the Roses in the Digital Age: A Hypothetical Family Law Case” (course co-planner, co-author, panel moderator, and actor in video segments), North Carolina Bar Association Foundation 2013 Fall Family Law Program, October 2013 (Winner of 2014 Award for Professional Excellence from the Association for Continuing Legal Education (ACLEA), Programs category)

-• “Hidden Money and Hidden Assets,” North Carolina Bar Association Foundation Family Law Intensive Program, October 2011 and February 2012
+• “Hidden Money and Hidden Assets,” North Carolina Bar Association Foundation Family Law Intensive Program, October 2011 and February 2012 (manuscript and presentation)

 • “Third Party Issues in Equitable Distribution,” North Carolina Bar Association Foundation Intensive Equitable Distribution Seminar, October 2009 and February 2010